chyanju/__archived__Medjai/DEV.md

 end
 ```

-The above code snippet creates a symbolic integer `var0` and assigns it to a certain memory address.
-We would like to find out whether this piece of code is correct or not by asking Papyrus to find a counterexample of `var0` that would potentially crash the execution of the program.
+The above code snippet creates a symbolic integer named `var0` and assigns it to a certain memory address.
+We would like to find out whether this piece of code is correct or not by asking Papyrus to find a counterexample of valuation of `var0` to fail the execution of the program.
 By calling:

 ```bash
 ./run-papyrus.sh ./examples/test1.cairo
 ```

-Papyrus will reason about all possible values of `var0` together with all program states, and return one of them that can compromise the program execution, which is `0` that would cause a "division by 0" error.
+Papyrus will reason about all possible values of `var0` and return one of them that can compromise the program execution, which is `0` that would cause a "division by 0" error.

 As in the line of code after we create the symbolic variable, `var0` is immediately used as denominator of a division arithmetic operation `[ap] = [ap - 2] / [ap - 1]; ap++`, which will cause an "unknown value for memory cell"  exception if `var0` is set to `0`.
-This verifies the counterexample it found.
+This verifies the counterexample found.

 ## Commands & Usages